FCA Motor Finance Report Published

 What Does This Mean?

-This all means that in the upcoming wake of the likely bad press around PCP agreements, we can expect to see many more customers looking at PCH (or Personal Contract Hire) as a viable financing option for their new cars.
+This all means that in the upcoming wake of the likely bad press around PCP agreements, we can expect to see many more customers looking at Personal Contract Hire (PCH) agreements as a viable financing option for their new cars.

-It would also mean that the FCA and the BVRLA (British Vehicle Rental and Leasing Association - the governing body for leasing and rental companies) will have to further scrutinise current practices, no doubt resulting in much more transparent services for the consumer.
+It would also mean that the FCA and the British Vehicle Rental and Leasing Association (BVRLA) will have to further scrutinise current practices, no doubt resulting in much more transparent services for the consumer.

-Whilst it is commonly accepted practice for companies to earn commission on contract agreements, the complexities of these agreements - between lenders and suppliers - are likely to become the target for the aforementioned scrutiny and impending clarification measures.
+Whilst it is commonly accepted practise for companies to earn commission on contract agreements, the complexities of these agreements - between lenders and suppliers - are likely to become the target for more scrutiny and impending clarification measures.

-Much like the banks and insurance companies have strived to do in the wake of the PPI scandal, the motoring industry will be forced to take huge steps in obtaining the public’s trust - amidst a wave of PPI-style claims and uncertainties associated with Brexit.
+Much like the banks and insurance companies have strived to do in the wake of the PPI scandal, the motoring industry will be forced to take huge steps in obtaining the public’s trust.

-We have always believed that the PCH model to be the clearest and simplest form of vehicle acquisition and it is likely that more companies will follow suit - or be left amongst the rubble.
+At Car Lease Special Offers we have always believed that the PCH model to be the clearest and simplest form of vehicle acquisition and it is likely that more companies will follow suit.